 Learn more about the history of Arapahoe Basin by clicking on the thumbnail below.
 Slideshow may take a few moments to load.

 Arapahoe Basin opened in December of 1946 with help from Larry Jump and his directors including Max and Edna Dercum.
 The inaugural season opened with a single rope tow and $1.25 daily lift tickets.
-Now at 66 years strong, A-Basin is just hitting its stride.

 How a Legend was Born